Automattic/vip-governance-plugin/README.md

 ### Quick Start

 By default, the plugin uses [this][repo-governance-file-location] `governance-rules.json`.
+To start using the plugin with your own rules, you'll need to create your own `governance-rules.json` in [your private folder][wpvip-private-dir].
 We recommend duplicating one of the starter rule sets provided [below](#starter-rule-sets), and adapting it for your needs.
 In order to take advantage of the rules schema for in-editor support, use `https://api.wpvip.com/schemas/plugins/governance.json`.

 With this default rule set, all blocks and all features are enabled.
 It is sensible to set your default rule to the settings you want for your least privileged user then add capabilities with role and/or post type-specific rules.